Carol Ferris: DC Rebirth

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 Carol is able to sense Hal's actions when he creates a ring out of willpower.
-Sometime later, Carol returns to Earth.
+Sometime later, Carol returns to Earth, and has broken up with Kyle Rayner.
 Hal thinks about her throughout the Hal Jordan and the Green Lantern Corps run, and his greatest desire is revealed to be having a family with her, as previously shown in the Book of Oa.
 When Carol and Hal finally reunite, they kiss.

+Dawn of DC

+Carol Ferris has broken up with Hal Jordan for unknown reasons, has given up her power ring, and is dating Nathan Broome.
+Hal Jordan asks to work for her, is briefly fired due to his recklessness, but is hired as her pilot.
+During the Knight Terrors event, Carol and Hal are among the heroes attacked by Insomnia.
+Hal Jordan's recent actions with Sinestro has caused Ferris Air to lose all of their military contacts which makes her company nearly bankrupt.
+While slightly intoxicated at a bar, she asks Nathan to marry her, and they travel to Las Vegas to hold a make-shift ceremony at a superhero theme chapel.
+Before they can exchange their vows, her Star Sapphire Ring appears in front of her.
+She realized Hal is in need of help and that she still has feelings for him.
+She abandons Nathan, leading him to awaken the emotional spectrum of sorrow and the Sorrow Lantern.

+In the DC All In initiative, Carol Ferris joins the Justice League.

 Powers and abilities

 Carol is a capable pilot and administrator.
-As Star Sapphire, she can use her gem of power to fly and to hurl blasts of force nearly equal to the power of a Green Lantern's ring.
-Moreover, the Sapphire bestows upon her a certain amount of invulnerability and allows her to survive in airless space.
-During the most recent battle with Star Sapphire, Carol was temporarily empowered by Hal's ring, granting her strength and a certain degree of invulnerability.
-During this, Carol was clad in a version of her Sapphire uniform, but with Green Lantern design.
-These powers were provided by exposure to Hal's power ring and were temporary.
-Carol now wields a less powerful violet power ring as a member of the Star Sapphires, which replicates her original powers as Star Sapphire to a degree as well.
-Despite being helplessly overwhelmed before, Carol's previous exposures to the Star Sapphire's power are assumed to have given her a certain tolerance to the violet ring's current influence.
+As Star Sapphire, she can fly, survive in space, create constructs, and heal others using love energy.